geojupyter/geojupyter.org/blog/20250303-announcing-inperson-hackathon/index.md

 This two-day event will occur in Boulder, Colorado on May 22-23, 2025.

+_TODO: Start and end times here and in "What to expect"_

 ![A whimsical and vibrant illustration of a hackathon event, featuring a diverse group of participants collaborating in a lively, futuristic workspace.](in-person-hackathon.webp)